tgc-bot/FourAcesContracts/Membership.md

       - **M.O.L.** staff members MAY be any Member of the Casino.
 They
-        MAY: recommend the best loan to Members that are looking to get one; advertise loans to Members, within reason; and give recommendations to Management on who SHOULD be given a loan, given a personal assessment of that person’s finance.
+        MAY: recommend the best loan to Members that are looking to get one; advertise loans to Members, within reason; and give recommendations to Management on who is to be given a loan, given a personal assessment of that person’s finance.

       - **M.O.L.** **Division Head** supervises the M.O.L. and presents